pan93412/pan.blog/source/_posts/staying-up-late-en.md

 The "Master Framework for the 12-year Basic Education Curriculum Guidelines" hopes us develop our capabilities whereas still assigning lots of homework.
 I thought we, in these guidelines, are thought as a robot.

-I support the ideal milestones these guidelines want to reach, but it is too ideal.
-It should give us enough time to develop our capabilities, but it DIDN'T. If I had done it, I would have had the time to develop my hobbies with nothing disturbed me.
+Actually, I support the ideal milestones these guidelines want to reach, but it is too ideal.
+It should give us enough time to develop our capabilities, but it DIDN'T. If it had done it, I would have had the time to develop my hobbies with nothing disturbed me.
 It is still better than the old one in the result for me, though.